 Kenya has one of the largest financial sectors in the region.
 This has really shaped the economic growth and development in the country.
-A major contributor to this milestone goes to the effort of Saccos.
-They have played a major role in the mobilization financial resources in the country.
-Many Kenyans prefer Saccos since they offer an effective way of saving and are an alternative way to access capital for development.
+A major contributor to this milestone goes to the effort of SACCOs.
+They have played a major role in the mobilization of financial resources in the country.
+Many Kenyans prefer SACCOs since they offer an effective way of saving and are an alternative way to access capital for development.

 First, you need to propose a Sacco name that will be approved by Cooperative Society Department in Sheria House subject to availability.